Timdenders/Colonization-Conquerors/README.md

 - Advanced Testing Guide Link: https://mikeschulze.github.io/gdUnit4/advanced_testing/index/
 - Continuous Integration YMAL File Example Link: https://mikeschulze.github.io/gdUnit4/faq/ci/

+When using gdUnit4, while similar to GUT, is still quite different when it comes to its testing system.
+In the editor with the gdUnit4 plugin enabled, when right-clicking on a function, the ability to create a test is shown at the bottom of the list of options.
+Once chosen, a file is automatically created in the test directory of the project that is associated with the script that the chocen function belongs to as shown below:

+add image: chose function

+add image: chose create test

+add image: fresh test file

+add image: define test

 Some of the unit tests we plan to incorperate include tests related to: